 Uninstall And Reinstall The Netflix App

-If the above solutions don’t resolve the issue, consider reinstalling the Netflix app.
+If the above solutions don’t resolve the issue, I advise you to consider reinstalling the Netflix app.
 This process encompasses multiple steps, such as clearing the app’s cache and signing out of your Netflix account.
-Check out the following article if you need in-depth guidance:
+It has aided Juan Camacho on YouTube in fixing the error.

 Furthermore, if the UI-800-3 error continues despite trying the troubleshooting steps mentioned earlier, it might be advisable to escalate the issue and seek assistance from Netflix’s Customer Support.